pires/hazelcast-kubernetes/README.md

               name: hazelcast
 ```

-There are a few things to note in this description.
-First is that we are running the `quay.io/pires/hazelcast-kubernetes` image, tag `0.3.1`.
-This is a `busybox` installation with JRE 8.
-However it also adds a custom [`application`](https://github.com/pires/hazelcast-kubernetes-bootstrapper) that finds any Hazelcast nodes in the cluster and bootstraps an Hazelcast instance accordingle.
-The `HazelcastDiscoveryController` discovers the Kubernetes API Server using the built in Kubernetes discovery service, and then uses the Kubernetes API to find new nodes (more on this later).

-You may also note that we tell Kubernetes that the container exposes the `hazelcast` port.
+You may note that we tell Kubernetes that the container exposes the `hazelcast` port.
 Finally, we tell the cluster manager that we need 1 cpu core.

 The bulk of the replication controller config is actually identical to the Hazelcast pod declaration above, it simply gives the controller a recipe to use when creating new pods.
 The other parts are the `selector` which contains the controller's selector query, and the `replicas` parameter which specifies the desired number of replicas, in this case 1.